vennelavarshini18/MoodOS/README.md

 > `Happy, Sad, Angry, Fearful, Neutral, Disgust`

-Then the system not only visualizes prediction probabilities with dynamic charts but also offers personalized suggestions—like uplifting activities or calming techniques—tailored to the user’s current mood.
+Then the system not only visualizes prediction probabilities with dynamic charts but also offers personalized suggestions—like **uplifting activities or calming techniques**—tailored to the user’s current mood.

-All interactions are securely logged into a built-in mood journal, enabling users to track emotional patterns over time.
+All interactions are securely logged into a **built-in mood journal**, enabling users to **track emotional patterns** over time.

-There's also a chatbot that keeps conversation memory using st.session_state so it remembers previous interactions in the ongoing chat and understands emotional tone from the conversation history and adapts its replies (e.g., more compassionate if sadness is detected).
+There's also a chatbot that **keeps conversation memory** so it remembers previous interactions in the ongoing chat and **understands emotional tone** from the conversation history and adapts its replies (e.g., more compassionate if sadness is detected).

 ---

 ## Live Demo

 > Find here : https://trackyourmood.onrender.com  (wait for few minutes to load)

 > Demo video : https://drive.google.com/file/d/1ow1KIWIiqMHQIy5jEuyA1xRvyxLcmsvJ/view?usp=sharing

 ---